rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 ---
-title: On Empirical Nature of Coding, its High Cognitive Cost and Why Can't We Agree?
+title:  Cognitive Cost in Programming.
 lastmodified: Aug 20, 2022
 featured: true
 summary:  Easy to implement is not the same as simple to understand.
 Programming wants to be empirical it needs to be more deductive.